atevadd/atevadd/README.md

 I'm currently building app with Vue js and its ecosystem.
 Here are some fun facts about:
 - I love tech, i'm not a nerd maybe just a little😁
-- My goals is to build  products that matter and solve problems.
+- My goal is to build products that matter and solve problems.

 ---